 As a rule, funding for follow-up proposals to projects from earlier ACRP calls will not be considered until the outcome of the prior proposal has been evaluated and accepted.

-Resubmission of proposals is not encouraged unless the proposal rejection was based solely on 'lack of sufficient funding' or the feedback provided at the proposal rejection has been fully addressed.
+Resubmission of proposals is not encouraged unless the proposal rejection was based solely on "lack of sufficient funding".